Perturbation theory for the $\Phi^4_3$ measure, revisited with Hopf algebras: Perturbative expansion

 An important observation is that $\kappa_n - \mu_n$ is always either zero, or a sum of products of at least two factors.
 In terms of Feynman diagrams, this means that $\kappa_n - \mu_n$ is a linear combination of non-connected graphs.

 In particular, we see that the term $- 3\mu_2^2$ kills exactly the non-connected term~\eqref{eq:non-connected} of $\mu_4$.
 Therefore, $\kappa_4$ is represented by a linear combination of \emph{connected} Feynman diagrams.
-The fact that this generalises to all cumulants is well known in the quantum field theory literature, though full proofs seem not easy to find.
-See however~\cite[Sect.~3]{Brouder09}, or~\cite[Sect.~4.2]{Rivasseau_09}.
+The fact that this generalises to all cumulants is well known in the quantum field theory literature as the \emph{linked cluster theorem}.
+We refer the reader to the ar\-ti\-cles~\cite[Sec.~3]{Brouder09} and~\cite[Sec.~4.2]{Rivasseau_09} as well as the monograph~\cite[Sec.~2]{Salmhofer_Renormalization}.